Table of Contents

 Did Coca-Cola create the modern day Santa Claus?
 Is Mr. Potato Head responsible for reshaping holiday TV advertising?
 How did a single advertising campaign raise over $40 million to fund children’s vaccines?

-It’s that time of year — the holiday season is approaching us fast.
+It’s that time of year — the holiday season is approaching us fast (it’s the time for making your holiday email lists and checking them twice).
 For those in the retail, ecommerce, and marketing world we have already begun strategizing and executing our holiday marketing campaigns.
 It feels a bit different though this year, as we are focusing on more channels and marketplaces than ever before: Amazon, Facebook, Pinterest, eBay, Twitter, Google Shopping, plus our own physical and online shops, to name a few.

 After all, countries around the world have seen slow economic recovery, resulting in recent challenges for retailers.
 That means these next few months might be a make-or-break quarter for your business.